Materials-Consortia/OPTIMADE/optimade.rst

   - **schema**: a `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__ that points to a schema for the response.
     If it is a string, or a dictionary containing no :field:`meta` field, the provided URL MUST point at an `OpenAPI <https://swagger.io/specification/>`__ schema.
     It is possible that future versions of this specification allows for alternative schema types.
-    Hence, if the :field:`meta` field of the JSON API links object is provided and contains a field :field:`schema_type` that is not equal to the string :field-val:`"OpenAPI"` the client MUST not handle failures to parse the schema or to validate the response against the schema as errors.
+    Hence, if the :field:`meta` field of the JSON API links object is provided and contains a field :field:`schema_type` that is not equal to the string :field-val:`OpenAPI` the client MUST not handle failures to parse the schema or to validate the response against the schema as errors.

   - **time\_stamp**: a timestamp containing the date and time at which the query was executed.
   - **data\_returned**: an integer containing the total number of data resource objects returned for the current :query-param:`filter` query, independent of pagination.